 My name is Sitharaam Jayakumar and my friends call me Jai.
 I am fifty-three years old.
-After spending nearly thirty years in the Information Technology field, I am now working as a freelance writer.
+I have nearly thirty years experience in the IT field..
 I am keenly interested in politics, music, cricket, books – both fiction and nonfiction, writing poetry, articles and fictional stories.
 I am a B-Tech in Metallurgical Engineering from IIT-BHU (formerly IT-BHU).
-I live in Cochin, Kerala, India with my wife and the joy of our lives, our twelve-year-old daughter.
-My daughter is in the eighth grade and is a competent violinist.
+I also hold a post graduate honors diploma in Systems Management.
+I live in Cochin, Kerala, India with my wife and the joy of our lives, our thirteen-year-old daughter.
+My daughter is in the ninth grade and is a competent violinist.
 I take a lot of interest in music myself.

 I started learning the Keyboard last year and continued with my lessons till a few months back.
 I made considerable progress with the Keyboard.
 I am currently taking a small break from the Keyboard classes.
 I plan to resume them soon.
 I used to be a keen cinema buff during my college days but off-late I don’t find the time for cinema and the amount of time spent at the movie halls has decreased drastically.

 Despite this, I do have my favourite actors and actresses.
 Among the movies, I have watched my favourites are Shawshank Redemption and Titanic.
 I am a fan of Morgan Freeman, Daniel Craig and Liam Neeson.
 Among actresses, I am very fond of Meryl Streep, Halle Berry and Julia Roberts.
 Among yesteryear actresses, I admire the beauty and grace of Ingrid Bergman and Madhu Bala an Indian actress.